Aidar5/nattoeng/docs/source/book/additional_info/py2_vs_py3.rst

     In [26]: c
     Out[26]: 5

-В Python 2.7 этот синтаксис не поддерживается:
+Python 2.7 does not support this syntax:

 .. code:: python